ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/petals-for-armor-hayley-williams.markdown

 disable-form: false
 is_promoted: true
 has_entry_page: true
-title: "Win 'Petals For Armor' by Halyley Williams!"
+title: "Win 'Petals For Armor' by Hayley Williams!"
 competition-description: "<p>'Petals For Armor' is the debut solo studio album from\
   \ the Grammy Award winning singer & songwriter Hayley Williams.
 The first single\
   \ from the album, 'Simmer', marked Hayley Williams' first new music release since\
   \ Paramore's chart-topping 2017 album, 'After Laughter'. </p>\n<p>We are giving\
   \ away a copy of Hayley's new record to one lucky NME AAA member to win.
 Are you\
   \ her biggest fan?
 Click below and it could be yours.</p>\n"
-hero-header: "Win 'Petals For Armor' by Halyley Williams!"
+hero-header: "Win 'Petals For Armor' by Hayley Williams!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-d7e8fe52-51aa-4c53-b5bb-250cd9e7d711.jpg"
 logo-left-href: "aaa.nme.com"